manatools/dnfdaemon/docs/server.rst

    :return: list of (id, field1, field2...) **(JSON)**, each JSON Sting contains (id, field1, field2...)
    :rtype: array of strings (as)

-.. py:function:: GetPackagesByName(name, newest_only)
+.. py:function:: GetPackagesByName(name, attrs, newest_only)

-   Get a list of pkg ids for starts with name

-   :param name: name prefix to match
-   :type name: string
-   :param newest_only: show only the newest match or every match.
-   :type newest_only: boolean
-   :return: list of pkg_id's
-   :rtype: array of strings (as)

-.. py:function:: GetPackagesByNameWithAttr(name, newest_only, attrs)

    Get a list of pkg ids for starts with name and some user defined attributes

    :param name: name prefix to match
    :type name: string
+   :param attrs: a list of packages attributes to return
+   :type attrs: list of strings
    :param newest_only: show only the newest match or every match.
    :type newest_only: boolean
-   :param attrs: a list of packages attributes to return
-   :type attrs: list of strings
-   :return: list of [pkg_id, attr1, attr2, ....]
+   :return: list of pkg_id or [pkg_id, attr1, attr2, ....] if attrs is set
    :rtype: array of strings (as)